SkillsFundingAgency/das-servicebus-tools/README.md

 Currently the dead letter requeue app has no error handling and this will follow once clearer requirements are worked out.

+## RUnning the NServiceBus message publisher app

+The NServiceBus message publisher is a simple command line tool to create and add a message onto a NServiceBus message queue.
+The command line tool is designed to work with command line parameters rather than being console based.
+The command based tool parameters work using the following format:

+> SFA.DAS.NServiceBus.Tools.MessagePublisher.exe ** [Verb] [Options]**

+You can view any help information at any time by using the * help * verb

+> SFA.DAS.NServiceBus.Tools.MessagePublisher.exe help

+You can get help on a specific command by using the * --help * option for that command

+> SFA.DAS.NServiceBus.Tools.MessagePublisher.exe [Verb] --help

+Below explains how to add messages to a queue of a given type.

+### Adding a import payments message [importpayments verb]
+To add a message to a NServiceBus queue which kicks off payment importing for a specific account and period end you need to use the 'importpayments' verb with the following options:

+- [-a, --account] Account ID (Number) (i.e. 12)
+- [-p, --period] Period end (i.e. 1718-R01)
+- [-e, --environment] The Environment that the NServiceBus is located in (i.e. LOCAL, TEST, PREPROD)
+- [-n, --endpoint] The NServiceBus endpoint the message will be published to
+- [-c, --connection] The connection string for the target NServiceBus instance
+- [-l, --license] The license string that contains the NServiceBus license.

+Below is an example of usage:

+> SFA.DAS.NServiceBus.Tools.MessagePublisher.exe importpayments -a 21 -p 1718-R01 -e TEST -n "SFA.DAS.TEST.MESSAGE" -c [connection string] -l [license text]

+You can use the short (-a) or long (--account) option tags to define parameters being sent to the application.
+You shoud then see output of the result of your request.
+Errors should show in red and success messages in green.
+There is also debug information show in cyan.